hazybluedot/UnixGroupProject/README.md

 execute the Central Limit Theorem, while maintaining a consistent style to aid the reader in traversing the code.
 The Rule of Modularity will be enforced through the usage of short, concise functions that all perform a single, clear task.

-Features to be added in a future commit:
-1.)
-Error Checking for Inputs
-2.)
-Additional Commenting for Functions and Main